Zytronic ZyBrid® Hover – Contactless Touch Technology

 Article courtesy of Zytronic

-Touch technology innovator Zytronic, a major supply partner of Eurocoin Components, has released a contactless touch sensing option that can detect user interactions up to 30mm away from the surface of the glass.
+Zybrid Hover is a contactless touch sensing option that can detect user interactions up to 30mm away from the surface of the glass.
+Touch technology innovator Zytronic, a major supply partner of Eurocoin Components, has just released this new, ground-breaking technology!

 Based upon the company’s fully customisable ZyBrid® touch sensors, and developed entirely at its UK R&D and manufacturing facility, ZyBrid® hover has been designed to assist manufacturers of self-service kiosks in their efforts to reassure customers who may be nervous about touching publicly-used surfaces in the new ‘Covid-19 era’.

 ZyBrid® hover works in conjunction with Zytronic’s ZXY500™ projected capacitive (PCAP) controller, which uses proprietary firmware to boost sensitivity levels far beyond what is normally possible.
-Together with a specially designed touch sensor, this enables a significantly deeper touch-field to be generated, creating contactless touch registration.
+This enables a significantly deeper touch-field to be generated, creating contactless touch registration.
 Furthermore, the multi-touch sensor can recognise basic gestures (such as zooms, pinches, and swipes) even when the user is wearing thick gloves.
 It can also be set to work in standard touch mode, of course, with direct user contact to the surface of the touchscreen.
+If you already have a ZyBrid (ZYBM) touch sensor with ZXY500 controller you only need to replace the controller, no need to replace the sensor!

 Most other techniques used to enable a touchscreen to detect an interaction without physical touch rely upon infrared or camera-based touch detection hardware mounted around the front edges of the screen.
 Such arrangements inevitably create unsightly, protruding bezels, which can harbour pathogens and make the screen difficult to clean effectively.
 They are also susceptible to “false” or accidental touches, as they will react to any object breaking the IR light beams or coming into view of the camera – such as a sleeve, drop of rain or a falling leaf.
 Furthermore, intense direct sunlight and dust/debris accumulating on the surface may impede performance or prevent it from working.
 Projected capacitive or PCAP touch technologies will only respond to a finger (sometimes gloved) or a conductive stylus, so they are far less prone to such performance issues.